US should use its influence to help win the freedom of a scholar missing in Iraq, her sister says

 Emma Tsurkov is working to draw attention to her sister’s fate, meeting in Washington this week with the State Department and Israeli and Russian government officials.
 She had hoped to have a separate meeting at the Iraqi Embassy but said officials there “blew me off.”
 The embassy did not immediately respond to a request for comment.

 “I really never wanted to do any of this.
-But I realized that everyone is interested but no one is going to do anything to actually bring her home,” said Emma Tsurkov, 35, a sociology research at Stanford University.
+But I realized that everyone is interested but no one is going to do anything to actually bring her home,” said Emma Tsurkov, 35, a sociology researcher at Stanford University.
 “And everyone is just hoping that someone else does, passing the buck.
 But at the end of the day, I don’t see anything being done to bring my sister back.”

 Elizabeth Tsurkov is not a U.S. citizen, limiting the tools at the American government’s disposal and the direct ability of Washington officials to secure her release.
 But Emma Tsurkov contends that the U.S. government still has substantial influence given that her sister has significant U.S. ties as a “graduate student in an American institution that is approved and funded for research.”